-The call for proposals is open to UN Agencies, Funds and Programmes and CSOs in countries declared eligible by the Secretary-General to receive PBF funding in 2019:
+The call for proposals is open in countries that are currently formally declared eligible by the Secretary-General to receive PBF funding in 2020:

 - Burkina Faso

 - Democratic Republic of the Congo

 - Sierra Leone

 - Sri Lanka